yesbit/Krawlcat-projects/README.md

 ## Pre Requirements and Interaction Steps

  You will need KCT tokens to deposit into the Medianizer first in order to read the correct value from the Oracle Network.
-Here are the following steps
+ Here are the following steps:

 1. Create a pull request with your Metamask Ropsten account address and we will deposit 10 KCT tokens to your account shortly